RuiNelson/rigol2spice/README.md

 ## How to Use (simple)

-1. Use your oscilloscpe to save a capture in the CSV format to a pen drive, then mount the pen-drive in your computer (example for the pen-drive mounted as drive `D:`, and file saved as `NewFile1.csv`)
+1. Use your oscilloscope to save a capture in the CSV format to a pen drive, then mount the pen-drive in your computer (example for the pen-drive mounted as drive `D:`, and file saved as `NewFile1.csv`)
 2. Open the Windows command prompt (right-click the Start menu and select *"Command Prompt"*)
 3. Run `rigol2spice.exe` with the first argument being the input file an the second argument where you want to save the file to, e.g.: